Urigo/angular-meteor/README.md

 }
 ````

-For the Meteor 1.2 version, options are the same as above except two ones:
+For Meteor 1.2, options are the same as above except:
 ````json
 {
   "compilerOptions": {